-We have been selling pumps for use in hydronic heating for several decades and have probably sold more than 30,000 pumps.
-These are also called “Circulators” and that is the more accurate technical term, though most people just call them “Pumps”.
+We have been selling boiler circulating pumps for use in hydronic heating for several decades and have probably sold more than 30,000 pumps.
+These are also called “Circulator Pumps” and that is the more accurate technical term, though most people just call them “Pumps”.

-Regarding pumps, remember to have the correct size of pump.
-We carry two standard sizes of pump.
+Regarding having the best circulator pump for the boiler, remember to have the correct size of the pump.
+We carry two standard sizes of the pump.
 The larger pump is the standard for installation and it is a 1/6 hp pump.
 This pump is strong and powerful and will handle most applications.
-While we are happy to provide analysis of pump size needed, more than 95 percent of our calculations show that the 1/6 hp pump is needed.
+While we are happy to provide analysis of the pump size needed, more than 95 per cent of our calculations show that the 1/6 hp pump is needed.

 However, most home installations have three bottlenecks - a filter, a domestic hot water plate heat exchanger, and then a forced air heat exchanger.
-If you have three bottlenecks and/or more than 75 feet of underground pipe, stay with the larger 1/6 hp pump.
-Both pumps are available on this page below.
+If you have three bottlenecks and/or more than 75 feet of distance, stay with the larger 1/6 hp pump.
+Both pumps are available on the page below.

-When do you need MORE power than only ONE of our strongest 1/6 hp pump?
+When do you need MORE power than only ONE of our strongest 1/6 hp pumps?
 Good question.
-If you are pushing water more than 150 feet and going through more than three bottlenecks, you may need more power...BUT there is a right way to get that power, and many wrong ways!
+If you are pushing water more than 150 feet and going through more than three bottlenecks, you may need more power...BUT there is a right way to get that power and many wrong ways!

-DO NOT add a pump inside the building!
+For outdoor boilers, DO NOT add a boiler circulation pump inside the building!
 This seems logical, but it does not work - this pump will get air locked and fail.
 Also, DO NOT think you can use a larger pump.

 The PROPER way to get more power, is to "Daisy-Chain" together two of our special 1/6 hp hydronic circulators.
 Two pumps are "Daisy-Chained" together by simply connecting them to one another so they boost one another and provide the flow strength needed.
 And they must be located together at the back of the outdoor boiler, so that they are always primed.
 Remember, their goal is to “circulate” the water through the entire loop, and this “Daisy-Chain” configuration is the only method recommended by the manufacturer and all hydronic experts.